 Other notable movies thought to have been affected include Top Gun, D.C Cinematic Universe, James Bond, Meet the Parents and Salt.

-It’s worth noting that studios always pay for the privilege of using military equipment provided by the government which is why the need to exercise creative restrictions on the material seems to be one of pure propaganda.
+It’s worth noting that studios always pay for the privilege of using military equipment provided by the government which is why the need to exercise creative restrictions on the material seems to be a little troubling.

 Tom Secker and Matthew Alford have written a new book together on this breaking story titled: National Security Cinema: The Shocking New Evidence of Government Control in Hollywood.